evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ## How to Interact with P2P Perpetual Distribution

-Collection holders and developers interact with P2PPD in the following way to verify allocations, inscribe new assets, and monitor ongoing distribution.
+Collection holders and developers interact with P2PPD in the following ways to verify allocations, inscribe new assets, and monitor ongoing distribution.

 ### 1. Allocation of Mint Rights
 When a qualifying Bitcoin block is mined, P2PPD automatically allocates mint rights to an existing holder through the on-chain allocation process.
 Allocation of mint rights and indexing are both automatic.
 However, holders must take the action to inscribe the new asset (see [3.
 Inscribing New Assets](#3-inscribing-new-assets)).

 Mint rights remain attached to the authorized parent until used and persist through transfers or sales without expiry.